gregdrew12/cs1666_organization/adv_topics/Physics.md

 ## Presentation 2

-* General Physics Engine Overview (5 mins)
+* General Physics Engine Thinga (10 mins)
-	* Quick recap Physics 1 presentation, highlighting aspects especially relevant to our game
+	* Quick recap Physics 1 presentation, building on aspects especially relevant to our game
-* Detecting Collisions (15 mins)
-	* Our Implementation for Rigid Body Collision Detection
-		* Ground/Player Collisions
-		* Obstacle/Player, Obstacle/Obstacle, Terrrain/Obstacle Collisions
+	* Intro to Rotational Motion Physics
-* Applying Forces (15 mins)
+* Applying Forces (25 mins)
 	*  General overview of our approach to applying forces
-	*  Analysis of the forces most prominent in our game & how they are applied:
+	*  Deatiled analysis of the forces most prominent in our game & how they are applied:
 		*  Gravity
 		*  Rotation, Rotational Inertia, Torque
 		*  Collision Forces, Multibody Collsions & "Particle" Tracking